How to Include Internship Experience on Your CV

-If an internship is something of interest to you, it’s a good idea to research the position thoroughly and to tailor your CV accordingly.
+- If an internship is something of interest to you, it’s a good idea to research the position thoroughly and to tailor your CV accordingly with a resume template.
 As competition for internships tends to be fierce, you’ll need to highlight the skills that make you a more suitable intern over other candidates.

 - CV header

 - This may be stating the obvious, but you don’t need to include the words ‘CV’ or ‘Curriculum Vitae’ at the top of your CV.

 - Make your name stand out from the body text with a larger font (14-16).
 Then, include your name, phone number, e-mail address and LinkedIn address If you’re applying for an internship outside of the city you live in, you may want to leave out your postal address, so that employers don’t exclude you because of your location.

 - Personal statement or personal profile

 - A personal statement or personal profile is your opportunity to explain to recruiters why you want the internship and how your skills are relevant.

 - If you’re applying for a position in accounting, you could write:

 - I’m an Economics student with comprehensive knowledge of all aspects of accounting and financial systems.
 I’m seeking an internship in the finance sector to further develop my skills in systems analysis.

 - Unless you have a lot of relevant work experience in your field, you’ll want to lead with the ‘Education’ section.